The Descendants of Edward Polly:

 The National Park Service’s Soldiers and Sailors website lists 176 Pauleys as serving on either side in the Civil War.

-According to this website, there were twenty-five Pauleys in the 7th West Virginia Cavalry, mostly in Companies C and M. Of the 38 Union units and 56 Confederate listed these were the only Pauleys listed.
-This book has a record of just three with two others as probably the same person.
-There are four others where I did not have enough information to determine which person in my records it was.
-There are also some stories included in this book of others with Civil War ties.
+According to this website, there were twenty-five Pauleys in the 7th West Virginia Cavalry, mostly in Companies C and M. Of the 38 Union units and 56 Confederates listed, these were the only Pauleys listed.

 The 7th spent the last years of its term in the Kanawha Valley, occupying the following different posts: Charleston, Coalsmouth, Winfield, Point Pleasant, and Guyandotte.
-Early in January two or three brigades of Confederate troops were sent to winter in the counties immediately in the front of these posts, and the regiment was kept very actively engaged during the winter, to prevent incursions by them, and in the protection of loyal citizens and their property.
+Early in January, two or three brigades of Confederate troops were sent to winter in the counties immediately in front of these posts, and the regiment was kept very actively engaged during the winter to prevent incursions by them and to protect loyal citizens and their property.
 Several small engagements took place, in which a number of the enemy were killed, and about two hundred prisoners taken.
-About the 1st of February 1865, six officers and nearly one hundred fifty men were discharged by reason of expiration of term of service, but the regiment was immediately filled to the maximum by the muster-in of recruits.
+About the 1st of February 1865, six officers and nearly one hundred fifty men were discharged by reason of the expiration of their term of service.
+Still, the regiment was immediately filled to the maximum by the muster-in of recruits.

 The regiment was mustered out at Charleston, West Virginia, on August 1, 1865.
-The regiment lost during the war: killed in battle and died of wounds, 5 officers and 28 enlisted men; died of disease or accident, 2 officers and 201 enlisted men; total, 236.
+The regiment lost during the war: killed in battle and died of wounds, five officers and 28 enlisted men; died of disease or accident, two officers and 201 enlisted men; total, 236.

 Kanawha Valley November 5-12.
 Mustered out August 1, 1865.

-(From “The History of Kanawha County” on the WVU web site) Kanawha County’s loyalties were divided during the Civil War.
-The county contributed five companies to both the north and the south, with the Kanawha Riflemen, led by a group of prominent Kanawha County citizens, fighting for the south.
+(From “The History of Kanawha County” on the WVU website, with some editing for clarity) Kanawha County’s loyalties were divided during the Civil War.
+The county contributed five companies to both the North and the South, with the Kanawha Riflemen, led by a group of prominent citizens from Kanawha County, fighting for the South.
 In 1861, a confederate force consisting of over 2,500 men camped at Tackett’s Creek just below Saint Albans.
-A series of military actions ensued as the north and south fought for control of the Kanawha Valley.
+A series of military actions ensued as the North and South fought for control of the Kanawha Valley.
 The most important of these battles was the Battle of Carnifex Ferry on September 10, 1861.
 Union troops led by Brigadier General William S. Rosecrans engaged the Confederate Army and forced them to retreat to the Henry Patterson Farm, overlooking Carnifex Ferry.
-The Confederate commander, Brigadier General John B. Floyd retreated across the ferry to the south side of the Gauley River and on eastward to Meadow Bluff near Lewisburg.
-The battle effectively ended the struggle for the Kanawha valley.
+The Confederate commander, Brigadier General John B. Floyd, retreated across the ferry to the south side of the Gauley River and on eastward to Meadow Bluff near Lewisburg.
+The battle effectively brought the struggle for the Kanawha Valley to a close.

-(From “The History of Boone County” on the WVU web site) Four engagements took place within the county during the Civil War (1861-1865).
+(From “The History of Boone County” on the WVU website) Four engagements took place within the county during the Civil War (1861-1865).
 The first was called the Battle of Boone County Courthouse.
 When Brigadier General Jacob Cox, in command of the Union Army in the Kanawha Valley, heard that a Confederate regiment was forming in Boone County, he sent Colonel J. V. Guthrie from Charleston to destroy it.
-On August 29, 1861, Colonel Guthrie sent two companies, Company 0,26th Ohio Infantry, and Company A, 1st Kentucky Infantry, to Boone County.
+On August 29, 1861, Colonel Guthrie sent two companies, Company 0, 26th Ohio Infantry, and Company A, 1st Kentucky Infantry, to Boone County.
 On the following day, he dispatched Company K, 26th Ohio, to reinforce the first two companies.
-On

-The second engagement occurred on September 12, 1861 near an area of the county known as Paytona.
-Four Union companies from the First Kentucky Volunteer 1nf~ntry were setting up camp at the mouth of Joe’s Creek when they were ambushed by four companies of Confederate cavalry.
-Forty-two Union soldiers were killed, wounded or captured.
+The second engagement occurred on September 12, 1861, near an area of the county known as Paytona.
+Four Union companies from the First Kentucky Volunteer 1nf~ntry were setting up camp at the mouth of Joe’s Creek when four Confederate cavalry companies ambushed them.
+Forty-two Union soldiers were killed, wounded, or captured.
 The Confederate Army suffered only minor casualties.

-The fourth engagement occurred on September25, 1861.
+The fourth engagement occurred on September 25, 1861.
 The fight started on Trace Fork or Big Creek, approximately five miles from the Logan County line, and ended in the Kanawha Gap, near Chapmanville, in Logan County.
 Union scouts reported a concentration of Confederate troops in the Chapmanville area, and Colonel Piatt was sent to disperse it.
-He left on September 23, 1861 with six companies from the 34th Ohio.
-He was accompanied by Lieutenant Colonel David A. Enyart and three hundred men from the 1st Kentucky Infantry, and two hundred Unionist Homeguards.
-When the force reached Peytona they camped for the night and the next day separated, with Colonel Enyart moving up the Coal River, and Colonel Piatt moving on to the Boone County Court House.
+He left on September 23, 1861, with six companies from the 34th Ohio.
+He was accompanied by Lieutenant Colonel David A. Enyart and three hundred men from the 1st Kentucky Infantry, and two hundred Unionist Home Guards.
+When the force reached Peytona, they camped for the night and the next day separated, with Colonel Enyart moving up the Coal River, and Colonel Piatt moving on to the Boone County Court House.
 The next morning, near what is now Manila, they met the Confederate advance guard and exchanged gunfire.
 The Confederate advance guard retreated to within two miles of Kanawha Gap.
-They then set up on a hillside and fired on the Union Army pursing them.
+They then set up on a hillside and fired on the Union Army pursuing them.
 Colonel Piatt deployed his troops on either side of the hill and eventually forced the Confederate soldiers to retreat from the area.

 39th Kentucky Infantry

-The 39th Kentucky Infantry was organized at Peach Orchard, Kentucky, under Colonel John Dils, and was mustered into the United States service February 16th, 1863, by Captain W. B. Royall, United States Mustering Officer for a three year period.
-This command was raised entirely in the Sandy Valley and the counties adjoining, and being thoroughly acquainted with the country, were stationed in that section of the State for its protection against the frequent incursions of the Rebels from Virginia.
-The regiment lost a total of 234 men during service; 3 officers and 24 enlisted men killed or mortally wounded, 3 officers and 194 enlisted men died of disease.
+The 39th Kentucky Infantry was organized at Peach Orchard, Kentucky, under Colonel John Dils.
+It was mustered into the United States service on February 16th, 1863, by Captain W. B. Royall, United States Mustering Officer for a three-year period.
+This command was raised entirely in the Sandy Valley and the counties adjoining, and being thoroughly acquainted with the country, was stationed in that section of the State for its protection against the frequent incursions of the Rebels from Virginia.
+The regiment lost a total of 234 men during service: 3 officers and 24 enlisted men killed or mortally wounded; 3 officers and 194 enlisted men died of disease.

-In April 1863, the regiment had a fight near Pikeville, Kentucky, and captured Colonel French and his command, and in June engaged the enemy again at Pond Creek, some thirty miles from Pikeville.
+In April 1863, the regiment had a fight near Pikeville, Kentucky, and captured Colonel French and his command.
+In June, it engaged the enemy again at Pond Creek, some thirty miles from Pikeville.
 The regiment being divided, a portion of it proceeded with other troops to Gladeville, Virginia, and succeeded in capturing Colonel Caudill and his command, which were brought back as prisoners of war.

-Through the constant and vigilant service of this regiment, the east portion of Kentucky remained uninterrupted from any invasion of rebels for many months.
+Through the constant and vigilant service of this regiment, the eastern portion of Kentucky remained uninterrupted from any invasion of rebels for many months.

 The regiment participated in many battles and skirmishes, in which loss was sustained, among which the following are mentioned: